Code-Institute-Submissions/Only-Hikers-MS1/README.md

 * As a user who tends to use their mobile more than desktop, I want a webpage that is fully responsive across all devices
     - Testing was carried out via DevTools and Lighthouse to ensure the performance of the website was responsive across mobiles, tablets and desktops

+9.
+### Spell Check
+* I used [Reverso](https://www.reverso.net/spell-checker/english-spelling-grammar/) to perform a spell check on my README.md

 ## Issues and Solutions
 * My index.html Lighthouse score for performace was 83 which falls in the "needs improvement" category.
 I tried compressing the hero image further to help reduce the "Lowest Contentful Paint" time but it didn't make much of a difference.
 I tried resizing the image to have a mobile version and then